 Prevention of sexual violence is often framed as an issue of risk reduction rather than true prevention.
 Risk reduction generally refers to the idea that it is the survivor or potential survivor's responsibility to prevent or mitigate the behavior of a person who would perpetrate violence against them.
-We, as a community, actively reject this idea.
-As such we provide these tips primarily focused on community prevention through active by-standing.
+As a community, CU Anschutz actively rejects this idea, providing tips primarily focused on community prevention through active by-standing.